 The Roman Baths

 Go through town.
 You may be tempted to step in the numerous shops along your way but aim for the The Roman Baths, at the heart of the City World Heritage Site They consist of the remarkably preserved ancient temple and Bath.
-The thermal hot springs can be seen in the site.
+Above all, the thermal hot springs can be seen in the site.

 Just across the Roman Bath, you can see the Abbey a very imposing building.
-It is worth a visit and you can only be impressed by the amazing stained glass windows.
+It is worth a visit and you can only be impressed by the amazing stained glass windows for instance.